Results by Title # A B C D E F G H I J K L M N O P Q R S T U V W Z

 Templeton Press, 2008

-•Chance and Necessity in Evolution
+• Chance and Necessity in Evolution

-•Green Plants as Intelligent Organisms
+• Green Plants as Intelligent Organisms

-•Canny Corvoids and Political Primates: A Case for Convergent Evolution in Intelligence
+• Canny Corvoids and Political Primates: A Case for Convergent Evolution in Intelligence

-•Social and Cultural Evolution in the Ocean: Convergences and Contrasts with Terrestrial Systems
+• Social and Cultural Evolution in the Ocean: Convergences and Contrasts with Terrestrial Systems

-•Purpose in Nature: On the Possibility of a Theology of Evolution
+• Purpose in Nature: On the Possibility of a Theology of Evolution

-The discussion of biology and evolution in these essays broadens the scope of the traditional evolution discussion as it aims to stimulate the development of further research programs.
+The discussion of biology and evolution in these essays broadens the scope of the traditional evolution discussion as it aims to stimulate the development of other research programs.
 Scholars in the science and religion field will find this book a valuable resource.

 [more]